Doctoral Programs

 Registration in the dissertation course is required the semester that the dissertation is submitted.
 After a successful defense, the student will submit the following final requirements:

-2. If the student followed a particular journal's format, the student must provide the link of the journal guidelines to Graduate Studies.
+- If the student followed a particular journal's format, the student must provide the link of the journal guidelines to the College of Graduate Studies,

-5. After final approval of dissertation, the signature page with all required signatures will be inserted into the final manuscript and emailed to the student with instructions for uploading the Word file into ProQuest,
+- After final approval of dissertation, the final manuscript will be emailed to the student with instructions for uploading the Word file into ProQuest,

-6. The student will go to the following URL ProQuest webpage to register and create a personal ProQuest account and follow the instructions to submit the full document.
-The student can upload from any computer with internet access or they can contact the Office of Research and Graduate Studies for guidance.
+- The student will go to the following URL ProQuest webpage to register and create a personal ProQuest account and follow the instructions to submit the full document.
+The student can upload from any computer with internet access or they can contact the College of Graduate Studies for guidance.

 Commencement